lal65/a11y-select/README.md

 This is the text color of the combobox.
 Ensure at least a 3:1 contrast ratio against the chosen background color.

+### `--a11y-select-combobox-font`
+This property controls the font family, size, weight, style, etc...of the combobox.

 ### `--a11y-select-combobox-padding`
 Adjust the combobox padding.
 Ensure the tap area height of the combobox is at least 44px high to help meet touch target accessibility requirements.